pyjamads/Squeezer/README.md

 Mads Johansen, Martin Pichlmair, and Sebastian Risi.
 2020.
 Squeezer - A Tool for Designing Juicy Effects.
 In Extended Abstracts of the 2020 Annual Symposium on Computer-Human Interaction in Play (CHI PLAY '20).
 Association for Computing Machinery, New York, NY, USA, 282–286.
 DOI:https://doi.org/10.1145/3383668.3419862

+Mads Johansen, Martin Pichlmair, and Sebastian Risi.
+2021.
+Squeezer - A Mixed-Initiative Tool for Designing Juice Effects.
+In The 16th International Conference on the Foundations of Digital Games (FDG) 2021 (FDG’21), August 3–6, 2021, Montreal, QC, Canada.
+ACM, New York, NY, USA, 11 pages.
+DOI:https://doi.org/10.1145/3472538.3472575

+Mads Johansen and Michael Cook.
+2021.
+Challenges in Generating Juice Effects For Automatically Designed Games.
+In The Seventeenth AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE-21), October 11-15, 2021.